liferay/liferay-docs/develop/tutorials/articles/126-themes-and-layout-templates/08-leveraging-portal-predefined-settings-in-your-theme.markdown

+---
+header-id: leveraging-portal-predefined-settings-in-your-theme
+---

-# Leveraging Portal Predefined Settings in Your Theme [](id=leveraging-portal-predefined-settings-in-your-theme)
+# Leveraging Portal Predefined Settings in Your Theme

 The portal defines some settings that allow the theme to determine certain behaviors.
 As of this writing, predefined settings are only available for